 Marketing plays a much larger role than I anticipated.
 Specifically, social media marketing.
 And while I hope to someday hand over my social channels to some professionals, for now this is the price of gaining a following.
-So, for the time being, I am Priska Jordan: blogger + social media influencer in training (TM)(C)(etc).
+So, for the time being, I’m writing some and learning social media A LOT.

-The greater lesson in realizing the need to be multi-talented is understanding that I have the privilege of growing into my DESTINY!
-Developing my talent, learning complementary skills, becoming a person who will change the world -- that is a monumental gift!
+The bigger lesson is understanding that I have the privilege of growing my dream!
+Developing my talent, learning complementary skills, becoming a person who will change the world — that’s a monumental gift!
 Think about it.
-God could have made us all perfect, no need for growth and development.
-But then we'd all be in Heaven -- maybe angels -- who knows?
-We wouldn't have the gift of choosing to work hard and become more disciplined.
+God could have made us all perfect, no need for growth & development.
+But then we wouldn't have the gift of become more disciplined.
 We wouldn't have the opportunity to say, "God, You gave this to me, and I choose to use it for You."
-What a blessing -- don't miss it!
-I get to hone my craft, and that is truly a gift.

 What you are is God's gift to you, what you do with yourself is your gift to God.

-For one post I wrote (which I will deliberately NOT tag here), I spent a ton of time crafting it only for it to be crowned my "Worst Performing Blog Post Since I Started My Blog".
+For one post I wrote , I spent a ton of time crafting it only for it to be crowned my "Worst Performing Blog Post Ever".
 Like a sculptor, I chiseled every angle precisely as I saw fit.
 When something looked off, I started chiseling again.
 It was majestic.
 Certainly one of my best word crafts I've created.
 But in the end, it lost people.
-It didn't connect.
-I didn't get good feedback, and I must not have advertised it well, because it got really low stats.
+I didn't get good feedback, and it got really low stats.
 I was crushed.
 But, oh did I learn!
 I learned not to over-craft a blog.
-A blog is supposed to be more raw and real than a book.
-The events described are more recent, and emotions are more raw.
+A blog is supposed to be more raw &real than a book.
+The events I describe are more recent, and emotions are more raw.
 It should feel a little bit under-developed, and certainly not over-developed.